frenchrabbit/nuxt-precompress/README.md

 And serve them if browser supports them.

 ### Please note:
-This module uses compression-webpack-plugin for gzip and brotli compress. compression-webpack-plugin support brotli based on native nodejs support added in 11.7.0, so if you use lower nodejs version, this module will make only gzip version for you, but will serve brotli as well if they exist.
+This module uses [compression-webpack-plugin](https://github.com/webpack-contrib/compression-webpack-plugin) for gzip and brotli. compression-webpack-plugin support brotli based on [native nodejs support](https://nodejs.org/api/zlib.html#zlib_zlib_createbrotlicompress_options) added in 11.7.0, so if you use lower nodejs version, this module will make only gzip version for you, but will serve brotli as well if they exist.